pzhaojohnson/rnacanvas.app-object/README.md

 This method will omit the `peripheral_ui` URL parameter from the new tab so that it is always opened with a full peripheral UI.

-(This is a useful property of this method when the app is currently embedded in another website without the full peripheral UI currently being shown.)
+(This is a useful property of this method when the RNAcanvas app is currently embedded in another website without the full peripheral UI being shown.)